yqw1212/yqw1212/README.md

 - 👀 I’m interested in security of software and OS
-- 🌱 I’m currently learning NEU and HUST
+- 🌱 I’m currently learning at HUST

 <!---
 yqw1212/yqw1212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.